ReactiveCocoa/ReactiveCocoa/README.md

 # ReactiveCocoa
-Native apps spend a lot of time waiting and reacting.
-We wait for the user to do something in the UI.
-Wait for a network call to respond.
-Wait for an asynchronous operation to complete.
-Wait for some dependent value to change.
-And then they react.

-But all those things—all that waiting and reacting—is usually handled in many disparate ways.
-That keeps us from reasoning about them, chaining them, or composing them in any uniform, high-level way.
-We can do better.

-That's why we've open-sourced a piece of the magic behind [GitHub for Mac](http://mac.github.com/): [ReactiveCocoa](https://github.com/github/ReactiveCocoa) (RAC).

-RAC is a framework for **composing and transforming sequences of values**.
+ReactiveCocoa is a framework for **composing and transforming sequences of values**.

 ## No seriously, what is it?
 Let's get more concrete.
 ReactiveCocoa gives us a lot of cool stuff: